EricWcr7/CSC207-Project/README.md

 ## Introduction

-**Creators**: Madeline and Team
+**Creators**: Jiacan Sun, Qihong Liu, Zenghao Chen, Xiangyu Shen, Yi Fan (Eric) Wang

 **What does this project do?**
-The Recipe Management System simplifies recipe organization and meal planning by allowing users to manage their favorite recipes, generate shopping lists, and interact with community-generated content.
+Meal Master simplifies recipe organization and meal planning by allowing users to manage their favorite recipes, generate shopping lists, and interact with community-generated content.

 **Why was this project made?**
 This system was developed to streamline recipe management and promote collaborative cooking experiences.